Beta website. Ascensia has not yet launched. Content is subject to change.

 The journey

-The program maps to the natural rhythm of a high school student's junior and senior years — meeting them at each decision point with exactly the support they need, exactly when they need it.
+The program maps to the natural rhythm of a student's junior and senior years, providing the right support at each decision point in the process.

 Orientation · College list · Testing strategy